polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

     }
     ```

-1. Next we generate the Kubernetes CRD for our SLO mapping type and register it with Kubernetes:
+1. Next we generate the Kubernetes CRD for our SLO Mapping type and register it with Kubernetes:

     ```sh
     # Generate the CRDs of the project `myslos` in the folder `libs/my-slos/crds` and apply them.